millebesso/ai/README.md

 # ai
 A curated list of ai-related articles

+## Comparions

+* [Artificial Analysis](https://artificialanalysis.ai/) - Artificial Analysis provides benchmarking and related information to support people & organizations in choosing the right model for their use-case and which provider to use for that model.

 ## Engineering usage

 * [How I program with LLMs](https://crawshaw.io/blog/programming-with-llms) - _"Some days I mostly write typescript, some days mostly Go.
 I spent a week in a C++ codebase last month exploring an idea, and just had an opportunity to learn the HTTP server-side events format.
 I am all over the place, constantly forgetting and relearning."_